Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Sample Selection, Observations, and Data Reduction

-We used the high-resolution data cubes to make Moment 0 (total intensity), Moment 1 (intensity-weighted velocity), and Moment 2 (velocity dispersion) maps for each LCBG using the AIPS task MOMNT.
+We used the high-resolution data cubes to make Moment 0 (total intensity), Moment 1 (intensity-weighted velocity), and Moment 2 (velocity dispersion) maps, as well as low-resolution Moment 0 maps that include detected companions, for each LCBG using the AIPS task MOMNT.
 These moment maps are shown in Figures \ref{fig:0119} - \ref{fig:1507}.
-We also made low-resolution Moment 0 maps, shown in Figure \ref{fig:lowres}.
 We typically clipped the high-resolution moment maps at the $2-3\sigma$ level, where we measured $\sigma$ from the RMS in an emission-free channel.
 We chose this noise cut to maximize the galaxy emission shown in the moment maps, while minimizing the noise shown.
-We made an effort to include companions and preserve extended structures with lower column densities when possible in order to more fully show the morphology of these galaxies.
+We made an effort to include companions and preserve extended structures with lower column densities when possible in order to more fully show the morphology and environment of these galaxies.